22388o/wallet-js/README.md

 ## Non-native package

 This package is used for querying non-native token functionalities for multiple blockchains like ethereum - USDT, USDC, BNB, UNI; Arweave - ArDrive, Verto.

+## History-tx package

+This package is used for retreiving history transactions for user of supported blockchains like ethereum, binance, solana, polkadot, arweave.